 - Small Dog Syndrome

 Don’t let the Havanese fool you with their small stature because they have the energy to spare, and without an outlet for that energy, they start to get cabin fever.
-If your dog is becoming a nuisance barker because they are not getting enough exercise, try taking them for a nice long walk so that when they get home, they will fall fast asleep!
+If your dog is becoming a nuisance barker because they are not getting enough exercise, try taking them for a nice long walk so that it will fall fast asleep when they get home!

 If lack of exercise is not the cause of problem barking, an added walk a day will not hurt, but it also won’t stop your problem barker.
-So, if your pup is still vocalizing, consider boredom as a cause of their behavior.
+So, if your pup is still vocalizing, consider boredom to cause their behavior.

 The Havanese are people-centered dogs and do not do well when left alone (especially if there is nothing to keep them busy.)
 One solution to this problem is to purchase various interactive toys and even a treat system with a video camera so you can check in on your dog during the day.